-Staff recommends that the Board of Directors identify members to be nominees for the positions of Chair, Vice Chair, HCA appointee and alternate, and SCCRTC appointees and alternates.
-The election of nominees to the referenced positions is scheduled to be held January 26, 2007.
+Staff recommends that the Board of Directors elect members to the positions of Chair, Vice Chair, HCA appointee and alternate, and SCCRTC appointees and alternates.
+On January 12, 2007 the Board of Directors identified a list of nominees to be considered for the positions identified in this Staff Report.
+In accordance with the METRO Bylaws, nominations remain open until the positions are filled through election.
+The list of nominees identified on January 12, 2007 is attached to this Staff Report.
+The election for the referenced positions is scheduled to be held January 27, 2006.

-Funding support for the positions identified in this Staff Report is contained in the adopted METRO FY 2007 Operating Budget.
+Funding support for the positions identified in this Staff Report is contained in the adopted METRO FY 2006/2007 Operating Budget.